onigoetz/imagecache/docs/actions.md

 - `width` : The target width, in pixels or percents.
 This value is omitted then the scaling will based only on the height value.
 - `height` : The target height, in pixels or percents.
 This value is omitted then the scaling will based only on the width value.
-- `upscale` : Boolean indicating that files smaller than the dimensions will be scaled up.
-This generally results in a low quality image.
-(Defaults to `false`)

 ### `scale_and_crop`